yt-project/blog/content/posts/post_14_yt-development-healpix-and-contour-tree.md

+---
-# yt development: HEALpix and Contour Tree
+title: yt development: HEALpix and Contour Tree
 author: Matthew Turk
 date: 2011-02-21T04:14:53-00:00
+lastmod: 2011-02-21T04:14:53-00:00
+cover: /img/random/shoes.jpeg
+categories:
+  - archive
+tags:
+  - archive
+---
 This week there was not very much yt development.
 However, a few notes may be of interest.
 SamS has updated the HEALPix camera to support ordered projections; what this means is that you can now make volume